 Don’t let issues build.
 If the client makes an inappropriate comment, say so right away.
 Document your conversations objectively.
 For example, state the client’s exact words rather than, “Client made sexual innuendo.”

-If you’re unsure whether a boundary has been crossed, consult your association’s code of ethics and standards.
+If you’re unsure whether a professional boundary has been crossed, consult your association’s code of ethics and standards.
 You can also talk with trusted colleagues and document the consultation to show that you sought advice.
 The ACA offers its members free, confidential ethical and professional standard consultations.

 Have a plan

-Devise a plan for dealing with the boundary crossing.
+Devise a plan for dealing with the professional boundary crossing.
 For example, a client may be repeatedly 20 minutes late for appointments.
 Establish that the next time the behavior occurs, the appointment will have to be rescheduled.
 Consider using an ethical decision-making tool to guide your actions for more complicated cases.

 If you need to have a difficult conversation with a client, such as when he or she is making sexual advances, consider having a trusted colleague be part of the meeting.